imdeepmind/NeuralPy/README.md

 ## Documentation
 The documentation for NeuralPy is available at [https://neuralpy.imdeepmind.com/](https://neuralpy.imdeepmind.com/)

 ## Examples
-Several examples for projects in NeuralPy are available at [github.com/imdeepmind/NeuralPy-Examples](github.com/imdeepmind/NeuralPy-Examples).
-Please check visit this link.
+Several example projects in NeuralPy are available at [github.com/imdeepmind/NeuralPy-Examples](github.com/imdeepmind/NeuralPy-Examples).
+Please check the above link.

 ## Blogs and Tutorials
-For now there are no blogs or tutorials available, I'll update once I post something.
-Please also have look at the examples currently available.
+For now, there are no blogs or tutorials available, I'll update once I post something.
+Please also have a look at the examples currently available.

 ## Support
-If you are facing any issues using NeuralPy, then please raise a issue on GitHub or contact with me.
+If you are facing any issues using NeuralPy, then please raise an issue on GitHub or contact with me.

 ## Contributing
 Feel free to contribute to this project.
-If you need some help to get started, then reach me or open an github issue.
+If you need some help to get started, then reach me or open a GitHub issue.

 ## Next Release Plan
-Here is a list if things that I want to add in the library before the `0.1.0-alpha` release.
+Here is a list of features/enhancements that I want to add in the library before the first `0.1.0-alpha` release.
   * [x] Models
     * [x] Sequential
-  * [ ] Layers
+  * [x] Layers
     * [x] Linear
       * [x] Dense
   * [ ] Regulariziers